RandintN/codificador-texto-ternario-balanceado/README.md

 - Local assets live under `css/` and `js/`.

 ### License
-- © Robson Cassiano.
-Licensed under MIT.
-See the site footer and adjust the LICENSE file if needed.
+- © 2025 Robson Cassiano.
+Licensed under the MIT License.
+See [LICENSE](LICENSE) for details.